Table of Contents

 We substitute our regular sugar with two alternatives – artificial sweeteners and sugar alcohol.

-Those non-nutritive sugars, which are full of sugar alcohol, provide us with sweet taste but they do not absorbed in our gut, causing harm to our gastrointestinal system.
+Those non-nutritive sugars, which are full of sugar alcohol, provide us with sweet taste but they do not absorb in our gut, causing harm to our gastrointestinal system.
 As a consequence, it leads to an upset stomach and makes us pay frequent visits to the loo.

 Another serious issue is that almost all the sugar alcohol doesn’t help initiate insulin discharge in our body.
 Among many sugar alcohols following sugar alcohols cause gastrointestinal distress: